 - 50 vanilla wafers, crushed if desired, plus a few whole wafers for decoration

 - 2. In a medium saucepan over medium heat, combine the sugar, cornstarch, and salt.
 Carefully add the milk to the pan, whisking constantly until the mixture starts to thicken, about 8 minutes.
 Do not let the pudding come to a full rolling boil, just a wee gentle simmer.
 Immediately remove the pan from the heat when the mixture thickens.

-- 4. Whip the cream with a stand or handheld mixer until light and fluffy.
+- 4. While the pudding cools, beat the cream with a stand mixer or handheld mixer until light and fluffy.
 Do not overbeat.
 Gently fold in the confectioners’ sugar and the remaining 1/2 teaspoon vanilla.

 - 5. Peel the bananas, cut them into 1/2 inch slices, sprinkle them with the lemon juice, and gently toss to coat.

 - 6. Spoon 2 cups vanilla pudding in the bottom of a 2-quart bowl.
-Sprinkle with 1/2 cup crushed wafers or, if you prefer them whole, 1/3 of the wafers.
-Arrange 1 cup of the sliced bananas any way you wish over the wafers.
+Sprinkle with 1/2 cup crushed wafers (or, if you prefer the wafers whole, 1/3 of the wafers).
+Arrange 1 cup sliced bananas any way you wish over the wafers.
 Spoon in the rest of the pudding and coat with 1 cup crushed wafers or almost all of the remaining wafers.
 Arrange the remaining banana slices on top of the wafers, reserving a few banana slices for garnish.
 Cover the entire surface with the whipped cream.
 If desired, decorate with the reserved banana slices and some more whole wafers.
 Serve immediately or refrigerate until ready to serve.